sendgrid/docs/content/docs/ui/account-and-settings/verifying-your-account.md

 ## Setting up Two-factor Authentication

-Two-factor authenticaiton allows you to make your SendGrid account more secure by requiring authentication beyond a simple username and password when logging in.
+Two-factor authentication allows you to make your SendGrid account more secure by requiring authentication beyond a simple username and password when logging in.
 Learn more about setting up and using [two-factor authentication]({{root_url}}/ui/account-and-settings/two-factor-authentication/#setting-up-two-factor-authentication).

 ## Setting up Domain Authentication